godotengine/godot-docs/community/contributing/ways_to_contribute.rst

--  **Be part of the community.** The best way to contribute to Godot and help it become ever better is simply to use the engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, support on the Q&A, IRC, forums, Discord, etc. Participate!
+-  **Be part of the community.** The best way to contribute to Godot and help it become ever better is simply to use the engine and promote it by word-of-mouth, in the credits or splash screen of your games, blog posts, tutorials, videos, demos, gamedev or free software events, support on the Q&A, forums, Contributors Chat, Discord, etc. Participate!
    Being a user and advocate helps spread the word about our great engine, which has no marketing budget and can therefore only rely on its community to become more mainstream.